 Definition of check/raise

-The check/raise, also written c/r, is a powerful weapon of the player out of position.
-The check/raise is a check at the flop or turn or on the river with the specific intent of raise (raise) against any bet.
-You have to think 1 move ahead for check/raise, it is a well calculated plan.
+The check-raise, also known as c/r, is a powerful weapon for the out-of-position player.
+The check/raise is the act of checking on the flop or turn or river with the specific intention of raising against any bet.
+Checking/raise is a calculated plan and should be thought out one move in advance.

-There are a plethora of reasons for check/raise
+There are a plethora of reasons to check/uncheck

 The reasons for check/raise are extremely numerous.
 Let's look at two of them.

--In scenario number 1, you have 7-8 tiles out of 3-4-2 with two tiles.
-You are out of position against a player who is too aggressive and bluffs too much.
-It's the perfect time to pull a check/raise out of your hat.
-Since he's still betting, the odds of them folding against your raise are great and you'll win an uncontested pot with a single draw, which is good, but if he calls and you hit your draw, you'll have built a bigger pot.
+-In scenario number 1, you have 7-8 in diamonds on 3-4-2 with two diamonds.
+You are out of position against an overly aggressive player who is bluffing too much.
+This is the perfect time to pull a check/raise out of your hat.
+Since he's still betting, the chances of them folding to your raise are high and you'll win an uncontested pot with a single draw, which is fine, but if he calls and you hit your draw, you'll have built a bigger pot.

 Scenario number two is check/raise to protect your hand.
 You have 99 on Q-J-9 with two hearts.
-This is an ideal flop for check/raise since your opponent will often bet it and you will play the pot faster.
-By making a check/raise, you are doing what you have to do, which is to quickly put money into the pot on a dynamic board.
+This is an ideal flop to check/raise since your opponent will often bet it and you will play the pot faster.
+By making a check/raise, you are doing what you need to do, which is to put money in the pot quickly on a dynamic board.